Manage Flicker

 With a full server-side integration, you can use Monetate to determine what content you should serve to a site visitor as if it were native content.
 That means there's no competing content to render in a visitor's browser.

-See What Is the Engine API? for more information about server-side integration.
+See Getting Started with the Engine API in the Monetate Developer Hub for more information about server-side integration.

 If your company doesn't have the ability to implement a back-end solution at this time, you can still do a lot by properly using content masks to drastically reduce the effects of flicker.